lwqccut/Transformer-graph/README.md

 GPU:L40S-48G <br>

 The default parameter setting is 1000 rounds, with a training time of approximately 3 minutes per 1000 rounds.
+Please select the required dataset, modify it in file Utility/load, and align the path and name in subsequent files.

-After loading the dataset, run file train_1_fov.py for training.
+After loading the dataset, run file train_one_fov.py for training.